 Plymouth is a tiny village located in the state of Nebraska.
 With a population of 357 people and just one neighborhood, Plymouth is the 191st largest community in Nebraska.

-Because occupations involving physical labor dominate the local economy, Plymouth is generally considered to be a blue-collar town.
-47.85% of the Plymouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Plymouth is a village of construction workers and builders, professionals, and sales and office workers.
-There are especially a lot of people living in Plymouth who work in teaching (11.29%), management occupations (8.60%), and healthcare (7.53%).
+Plymouth is a blue-collar town, with 45.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Plymouth is a village of professionals, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Plymouth who work in teaching (12.64%), management occupations (9.89%), and healthcare (8.24%).

 Overall, Plymouth’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Plymouth is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Plymouth does not have a public transit system used by locals to get to and from work.

 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Asian.
 Important ancestries of people in Plymouth include German, Czech, Irish, French, and English.

 The most common language spoken in Plymouth is English.
-Other important languages spoken here include Polish and German/Yiddish.
+Other important languages spoken here include Spanish and Polish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.